olliw42/mLRS-docu/docs/MATEKSYS.md

 They are available for the 2.4 GHz band and the 868/915 MHz band.

-Note: The MatekSys mLRS gear in the 868/915 MHz band use the newer SX126x chipset, and are incompatible with SX127x hardware (Frsky R9 system and ELRS 900 MHz gear).
+Note: The MatekSys mLRS gear in the 868/915 MHz band use the newer SX126x/STM32WLE chipset, and are incompatible with SX127x hardware (Frsky R9 system and ELRS 900 MHz gear)(see [here](SX126x_SX127x_INCOMPATIBILITY.md)).

-Links to the Matek website which include product specifications, instructions, etc. are found below:
+Links to the MatekSys website are found below, which include product specifications, excellent instructions, and more information:

 - [Product Page](https://www.mateksys.com/?page_id=12174)